color mezzotint

 signed in pencil

-Ilsted was to become widely known for his interior scenes.
-Using the interior of his home and members of his family as sitters, Ilsted’s subjects would be scenes set in the kitchen preparing food, or in a dining room or drawing room with or without figures, but always with an emphasis on light and its interplay on surfaces.
+Peter Ilsted was widely known for his interior scenes.
+Using the interior of his home and members of his family as sitters, his images would be scenes set in the kitchen preparing food, or in a dining room or drawing room with or without figures, but always with an emphasis on light and its interplay on surfaces.

-Ilsted begun working with the mezzotint printmaking process in 1906, when this technique was relatively uncommon in Denmark.
-He spent time studying and collecting English mezzotints,and “often printed his mezzotints in colour à la poupée, a technique that involves inking different areas on the plate by hand with a bundle of fabric, which allows for the use of several colours.
+Ilsted began working with the mezzotint printmaking process in 1906, when this technique was relatively uncommon in Denmark.
+He spent time studying and collecting English mezzotints, and “often printed his mezzotints in colour à la poupée, a technique that involves inking different areas on the plate by hand with a bundle of fabric, which allows for the use of several colours.
 This is a painstaking process, as the colours must be kept from mixing, and it has to be repeated for each run under the press.
-These truly singular coloured prints were highly sought after in his day.”
+These truly singular coloured prints were highly sought after in his day.

-What I enjoy in these prints is the feeling they generate of having just walked into the scene at a moment of transition.
-They depict a pause in time, just before things change, and this creates a certain quality of anticipation and excitement.
-Despite their stillness, these images have a dynamic quality to them, and through them I feel drawn into the everyday workings of the Ilsted household.
+Ilsted's images often generate the feeling of having just walked into the scene at a moment of transition.
+They depict a pause in time, just before things change, which creates a certain quality of anticipation and excitement.
+Despite their stillness, these images have a dynamic quality to them.